For more details see the Product Parts Finder extension page.

 Open the Import tab, drag and drop the CSV and hit Import.
 After the import is done hit the Save button.

 Open the Finder you've just created and navigate to the Get Finder Code tab.

-Then I open Catalog > Manage Categories, select the Wheels category, navigate to Custom Design tab and look for Custom Layout Update.
-This is where I'll insert the code I got from the Get Finder Code tab
+Then open Catalog > Manage Categories, select the Wheels category, navigate to Custom Design tab and look for Custom Layout Update.
+Insert the code.

 Hit Save Category and it's done.

-When opening the Wheels category in the store front I can see the Finder block.
+When you open the Wheels category in the store front, you can see the Finder block.

 You can import records in finder in two formats: CSV and XLS (XLSX).

 Deciding on CSV format is very simple: count the number of dropdowns you have and add one more for the SKU column.
 For example, if you have three dropdowns, adding one makes it four-column CSV.
 The same goes for XLS format.